harness/developer-hub/docs/continuous-integration/use-ci/set-up-build-infrastructure/vm-build-infrastructure/set-up-an-aws-vm-build-infrastructure.md

 :::
 -->

 The `pool.yml` file defines the VM spec and pool size for the VM instances used to run the pipeline.
 A pool is a group of instantiated VMs that are immediately available to run CI pipelines.
-To avoid unnecessary costs, you can configure AWS Linux and Windows VMs to hibernate when not in use.
+You can configure multiple pools in `pool.yml`, such as a Windows VM pool and a Linux VM pool.
+To avoid unnecessary costs, you can configure `pool.yml` to hibernate VMs when not in use.

 1. Create a `/runner` folder on your delegate VM and `cd` into it: